jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

   (j) the Mount Aspiring National Park.
 (2) The Arthur's Pass National Park named in subsection (1)﻿(c) is the same national park as the Arthur Pass National Park existing immediately before the commencement of this Act.
 (3) By virtue of section 162 of the Ngāi Tahu Claims Settlement Act 1998, the Mount Cook National Park is now called the Aoraki/Mount Cook National Park.
+(4) By virtue of section 23(1) and (3) of Te Ture Whakatupua mō Te Kāhui Tupua 2025/the Taranaki Maunga Collective Redress Act 2025, the Egmont National Park is now named Te Papa-Kura-o-Taranaki.
 (4)

 ### 7 Constitution of other national parks and addition of land to national parks